Order summary

 1. Fulfil Contract Obligations

 The simplest approach is to wait until your contract with the carrier expires.
-Upon completion, most carriers are obligated to unlock your phone upon request (check their specific policies).
+Upon completion, no request needed – check via:

 Third-party unlocking services are available online, but proceed with caution.
 These services can be unreliable or even damage your phone.
 Do your research and choose reputable platforms before using such services.